GSV-Projects/P4/README.md

 - William Strandby Bauer (https://github.com/TheGingong)

 ## Introduction
 Tadpole is a DSL designed for university students with little to no programming experience.
 The language consists of a parser/lexer, build with Lark, a type-checker and evaluator.
-Included in the language is a set of predefined functions for extracting and manipulating data from files in CSV format.
+Included in the language is a set of predefined functions for extracting and manipulating data from files of CSV format.

 ## How To Run The Program
 To start coding in Tadpole, perform one of the following steps while in a virtual environment (venv):